Ahmedfarrag1/TASK5/README.md

-this is the master branch
+this branch contains the most common linux commands